CodeBytes94/css-animations/README.md

-# Learn CSS with CodeBytes
+# CSS Animations with CodeBytes
-You can find all the code from our Learn CSS series here!
+You can find all the code from our CSS animation series here!

 | Lesson | Description | Link
 | :---: | ----- | --- |